qishenghu/EvolAnalsis/docs/guidelines/task_manager.md

 In most workflows, Task Manager is integrated with AgentEvolver.
 Launching AgentEvolver automatically starts the training and task synthesis pipeline.

 !!! info "Standalone vs Integrated"
-    Task Manager can be executed independently for lightweight data generation.
+    Task Manager can be run independently for rapid prototyping or small-scale data generation.
 It is recommended to tune strategies in standalone mode, and then use integrated mode in production, where additional features are available within AgentEvolver.

 ### 5. Check the Data